zawwz/zpkg/README.md

 Basic and simple packaging system

-Designed to be used by anyone and deployed anywhere, it is a very basic packaging system without much functionnality but very portable
+Designed to be used by anyone and deployed anywhere, it is a very basic packaging system with basic functionnality but very portable

 Official repo: [http://zpkg.zawz.net](http://zpkg.zawz.net)